dfuse-io/ice/TUTORIAL.md

 Authentication is handled by EOSIO's [Universal Authenticator Library](https://github.com/EOSIO/universal-authenticator-library)

 We set up the authenticator in `App.tsx` as a React context.
-We connec to http://localhost:13026 which is where the RPC endpoint of dfuse is served.
+We connect to http://localhost:13026 which is where the RPC endpoint of dfuse is served.

 **App.tsx**